 Plan Your Visit

-Free parking is available in our main and upper lots, with handicap access through the rear education entrance.
+Free parking is available in our main and upper lots.

 We do not offer food service on-site, but you are welcome to bring food and enjoy your meal in the Museum Lounge.
 There are also several local restaurants in the area.
 Feel free to ask the front desk for recommendations!

 The Museum’s accessible parking is located in the upper lot, located at the back of the building.

 The ADA accessible entrance is in the rear of the building.

 The Museum building is served by a lift/elevator.

 Wheelchairs, walkers, and assistive listening devices are available, free of charge.

 Please feel free to call us to inquire about accessibility needs and assistance.

 Public restrooms are located on the first floor, including ADA accessible and gender-neutral restrooms.